apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>passwordKey specifies the map key of the password in the connection credential secret.
+<p>Specifies the map key of the password in the connection credential secret.
 This password will be saved in the backup annotation for full backup.
 You can use the environment variable DP_ENCRYPTION_KEY to specify encryption key.</p>
 </td>